Skip to content

 What We Do

 Your PHA already gets scored by HUD.
-PHAS and SEMAP tell you whether you passed.
+The Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) tell you whether you passed.
 They do not tell you why things work the way they do, whether your staff is set up to succeed, or what breaks when someone quits.
 We go deeper.

 Operational Cadence and Efficiency